- 2 Lemons

 If you want to make this recipe dairy free make the following substitutions:

-Milk – use any non-dairy milk, I have tested it with unsweetened Almond and Soy milk and it works great!
+Use any non-dairy milk, I have tested it with unsweetened almond milk and soy milk and it works great!

 Want more lemon dessert ideas?
 Check out my Lemon Chai Seed Muffins.